ASML-Labs/PPTX.jl/docs/src/tablestyle.md

 ## Table element styling

 You can overrule the table style per element.

 For example, let's color one box and add lines around it.
+We'll also center the alignment and anchor (vertical alignment) of the text.

+And let's also change the `dash` value.
+Possible values are "solid", "dot", "dash", "dashDot", "lgDash", "lgDashDot", "sysDash", "sysDashDotDot".
+Default is "solid".

 You may have to fiddle a little with the lines, since neighboring cells have priority.